 Uniforms made up of khaki shorts, skirts, skorts, jumpers, and trousers (including Capri/cropped pants) and white long or short-sleeved blouses and shirts with collars shall be worn by all students enrolled in each SAISD school, with the exception of the Young Women's Leadership Academy (see below).
 In addition, an alternate shirt/blouse that conforms to the uniform standards may be selected by each school.
-The Young Women's Leadership Academy shall have a specified uniform as approved in accordance with the guidelines established for the academy.
+The Young Women's Leadership Academy and Fox Tech High School magnet students may have a specified uniform as approved in accordance with the guidelines established for the academy and school.